Best Travel Credit Cards of 2026

 Eight cards that actually move the needle — ranked by first-year value, transfer partner depth, and how much of the fee you get back without trying.

 A "travel card" is shorthand for a card whose points convert into airfare, hotel nights, or both — usually via airline and hotel transfer partners rather than a fixed-cents-per-point redemption portal.
-The right card depends on three things: how much you already spend on travel and dining, whether you'll actually use the credits attached to a $395+ annual fee, and which loyalty programs match where you live and fly.
+Three variables determine the right pick: how much you already spend on travel and dining, whether you'll actually use the credits attached to a $395+ annual fee, and which loyalty programs match where you live and fly.

 We track 90+ US cards every week.
 These eight are the ones we'd put in a friend's wallet today, ordered from "best first card" to "premium status play."